ashtonsix/webglc/README.md

   }`
 ```

-All entrypoint functions accept an index, return nothing, and use the read/write functions generated by webglc for I/O. Any "out-of-bounds" read will return the identity value.
+All entrypoint functions accept an index, return nothing, and use the read/write functions generated by WebGLC for I/O. Any "out-of-bounds" read will return the identity value.

 ### Map